Table of Contents

 Where to stay in Iceland?

 In the places I mentioned in the above suggested itinerary have plenty of options to stay.
 Accommodation in Iceland isn’t cheap however there are different types of accommodation available for every budget.
+Below is a list of accommodations I used.
+Note that these are not necessarily the best accommodations for own preferences.
+I was mainly looking for no thrills accommodation to just stay the night.
 Here’s where I stayed:

 Snæfellsnes Peninsula: Arnarstapi Hotel.
 Nice little hotel with beautifully minimalistic sea view rooms.
 In the early morning you can walk to the cliffs right in front of the hotel and enjoy sunrise with the Arnarstapi Mountain right behind you.